ed-alvarez/node-discovery/README.md

 # 3) Configuring node-discovery (optional)

-If you wish you configure node-discovery with an specific port or Mosquitto host, you can do so by editing the configuration file located in `/usr/share/node-discovery/.env`.
+If you wish you configure node-discovery with a specific port or Mosquitto host, you can do so by editing the configuration file located in `/usr/share/node-discovery/.env`.
 This dotenv file holds all the configuration needed.

 By default we use the configuration required by the services included in the mentioned `docker-compose.yml` file.